etjabajasphin/Norm-of-a-matrix/README.md

 <br>

 ## Result
-Thus the program for 1-norm, 2-norm and Infinity norm of a matrix is written and verified.
+Thus the program for 1-norm, 2-norm and Infinity norm of a matrix are written and verified.